This resource has been factchecked by policy experts, using the latest scientific research. Find all our sources linked below.

-Where does particle pollution come from?
+Where does soot come from?

 - Asthma attacks